All the Gossip About the Ben Affleck Groping Allegations

 Small blessings from this week:

 Dakota Johnson went on dates with Jon Hamm and Chris Martin.
-Bella Hadid stopped caring about Selena Gomez and The Weeknd.
+Bella Hadid stopped caring about Selena Gomez and the Weeknd.
 Kate Hudson talked about her buzz cut.
 John Mayer turned 40.
 The reportedly pregnant Khloé Kardashian held another purse in front of her stomach.
 Natalie Portman’s husband started an online ballet workout enterprise.
 And Mary-Kate Olsen made a rare public appearance at the “Take Home a Nude” gala in New York City.

 Finally, I’ll ask a question of all of you: What do you know about the bad behavior of men in Hollywood?
 Have you heard stories about Ben Affleck?
 Or Ryan Phillippe?
 Or someone else?